62 Marketing Tips for Small Business Growth (2026)

 Create Your Marketing Plan

-Your plan should also include a corresponding sales plan.
+• Develop a Sales Plan: Your plan should also include a corresponding sales plan.
 While marketing focuses on creating awareness and interest, the sales plan outlines how your team will close deals and generate revenue.
 These two plans must work together.
-Organizations that align their sales and marketing efforts see dramatically better results, with aligned teams being nearly three times more likely to exceed new customer acquisition targets.
+Organizations that align their sales and marketing efforts see dramatically better results.

 Know Your Audience and Your Edge